eichmeierbr/eichmeierbr.github.io/planning/readme.md

 ### Final Project - Online Estimation of Sensor Error

 Both optimization and filter based SLAM approaches require some initial estimate of the uncertainty for each data source.
 In many settings these can be accurately defined with prior testing.
 However, there are many cases in the wild that could derail an effective SLAM algorithm.
 For my end of term class project I worked on a research type project to estimate the relative uncertainty of several data sources in real time.
 The project should promising results for improving the [results](./images/slam/SLAM_Final_Report.pdf) of a baseline SLAM algorithm and detecting unreliability in sensors throughout a simulation environment.
-In my freetime I extend this project using the KAIST Urban Driving and KITTI datasets.
+In my free time I extend this project using the KAIST Urban Driving and KITTI datasets.

 <object data="./images/slam/SLAM_Final_Report.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="./images/slam/SLAM_Final_Report.pdf">